geovedi/book-notes/2021/the-code-breaker.notes.md

     - The report "Beyond Therapy" discussed the dangers of altering human essence and nature.

 ### Doudna Steps In
-- Section: Introduction
+- Introduction
   - The story revolves around the ethical and scientific challenges posed by CRISPR gene-editing technology.
   - Emmanuelle Doudna's involvement and concerns about the potential consequences of genetic manipulation.
-- Section: Ethical Concerns and Nightmares
+- Ethical Concerns and Nightmares
   - Doudna had a nightmare featuring Adolf Hitler with a pig's face, representing her fear of gene editing being used for harmful purposes.
   - The ethical dilemma of using CRISPR technology to alter human genetics, leading to concerns about unintended consequences.
-- Section: Happy Healthy Baby Concept
+- Happy Healthy Baby Concept
   - Lauren Buchman approached Sam Sternberg with the idea of using CRISPR for preventing genetic diseases in babies conceived through IVF.
   - Buchman's motivation was influenced by personal experiences and a desire to promote ethical gene-editing practices.
   - Sternberg's skepticism and decision not to get involved due to the complexity of the concept.
-- Section: Policy Discussions and Napa Meeting
+- Policy Discussions and Napa Meeting
   - Doudna's concern after the Hitler dream and the Happy Healthy Baby story led her to engage in policy discussions about CRISPR.
   - She sought to convene a meeting with key experts, including Paul Berg and David Baltimore, to address the ethical implications of gene editing.
   - The Napa Valley meeting in January 2015 focused on the morality of inheritable genetic edits and the potential implications.
-- Section: International Summit and Regulation
+- International Summit and Regulation
   - The International Summit on Human Gene Editing in December 2015 brought together global experts to discuss the regulation of germline editing.
   - The meeting resulted in a consensus to discourage germline editing until there was broad societal consensus on its appropriateness.
   - The U.S. National Academy of Sciences and Britain's Nuffield Council supported a liberal approach to gene editing but imposed some restrictions.
   - Russia and China also had varying policies on genetic editing, with China's regulations being relatively restrictive.
-- Section: CRISPR Babies
+- CRISPR Babies
   - Despite high-minded discussions and reports, the global community was shocked to discover that a scientist had edited the genes of human embryos in China.
   - The story raises concerns about the unintended consequences of genetic manipulation and the ethical implications of creating genetically engineered humans.